cafebazaar/blacksmith/README.md

-Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP servers, created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the cluster over the time.
+Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP servers, created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the cluster over time.
-Blacksmith uses etcd to store the states, and to elect a leader.
+Blacksmith uses [etcd](https://coreos.com/etcd/) to store the states, and to elect a leader.
 So you can run multiple instances of Blacksmith to provide a high available CoreOS over bare-metal infrastructure.

-Warning: **UNDER DEVELOPMENT**.
-To be notified about the project getting more stable, please subscribe to [this issue](https://github.com/cafebazaar/blacksmith/issues/5).
+**Warning:** This project is under development.
+To be notified about the project becoming more stable, please subscribe to [this issue](https://github.com/cafebazaar/blacksmith/issues/5).

 ![Screenshot of Nodes List page - Blacksmith][screenshot]